aces/Loris/README.CentOS6.md

 This document contains supplemental details on how to perform a basic CentOS 6.x install of LORIS.
 Note that the main README in LORIS assumes that LORIS is being run on Ubuntu.
-As of Loris 17.0, the install script and web-based install steps as described in the main (Ubuntu) readme are applicable to CentOS installs.

 This Readme assumes you already understand basic UNIX, MySQL and Apache setup and settings.
 If you're not already comfortable troubleshooting sysadmin issues,